 I really like Internet Explorer 9 because it is a whole lot better than its predecessors and it has some very cool new features, but I’m still sticking to Mozilla Firefox as my default web browser because of the extensions/addons/plugins that I rely on for work and make things so much easy and convenient for me.
-Although, I might consider replacing Google Chrome and use Internet Explorer 9 as my secondary web browser.
+Although I’m using Mozilla Firefox as my default or primary web browser, I might consider replacing Google Chrome and use Internet Explorer 9 as my secondary or backup web browser.

 Anyone installed and tried Internet Explorer 9?
 How do you like it so far?
 Which feature/s of Internet Explorer 9 do you like the most?
 Would you consider using it as your default web browser?
 Please share your thoughts.